adfinis/virtesk/doc/virtesk-tc-kickstart.rst

 -  **Kickstart** for Red Hat Enterprise Linux, CentOS, Fedora, ...

 They all use a configuration file for scripting the installation process.
 Normally, the goal is to make sure the operating system gets installed without any user or sysadmin interaction. |br|
-In amoothei-vdi, a network-based kickstart-installation of Fedora 22 is used to deploy and configure thinclients. |br|
+In virtesk-vdi, a network-based kickstart-installation of Fedora 22 is used to deploy and configure thinclients. |br|
 The kickstart script file contains a very large post-section, written in bash.
 It contains all thinclient configuration files (inlined using bash-here-documents).
 It also makes sure the minimalistic desktop interface is completely locked down, to make sure that students cannot do anything else besides accessing the assigned virtual machine.

 PXE-Setup, Network Boot, Fedora Mirror, ...
 -------------------------------------------

-Documented `here <amoothei-infrastructure-server.html>`__.
+Documented `here <virtesk-infrastructure-server.html>`__.

 Sample Kickstart File
 ---------------------